AaronAmberman/MagicTheGatheringArenaDeckMaster/README.md

 A work in progress.

 I enjoy MTG and find Arena fun but do not love the deck editor and as such wanted to make a tool that could store hundreds of decks and had a better deck editor.
-Its just me on this project so it is moving slowly.

 ### Main View
 ![WIP](https://user-images.githubusercontent.com/23512394/176679514-490481d6-fa41-4913-a24f-3790ec522d3c.png)